 Ans: c

-Response: See section 1.2, Basic Statistical Concepts
+Response: See section 1.2, Data Measurement

 Difficulty: Easy

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-33. Miguel Hernandez, Senior Vice President of Human Resources at Memorial Hospital is exploring the usage of nursing overtime in the emergency department during the last operating year.
-Staffing records and emergency department visits for 20 days between the period of January 1, 2012, and December 31, 2012, are selected for analysis.
+59. Miguel Hernandez, Senior Vice President of Human Resources at Memorial Hospital is exploring the usage of nursing overtime hours in the emergency department during the last operating year.
+Staffing records and emergency department visits for 20 days between the period of January 1, 2018, and December 31, 2018, are selected for analysis.
 For this study, the group of 20 days is a __________.

 a) parameter